ImperialCardioGenetics/variantfx/PenetrancePaper/README.md

 ### VariantCuration.Rmd
 Code for curating and filtering variants for inclusion in the study.

-### Aggregate_penetrance.Rmd
-Code for estimating penetrance by aggregated/subgroups of variants.

 ### OR.Rmd
 Code for estimating odds ratio and association of the variants with CM.